nathanbcrocker/service-testnet/README.md

 To run either:

-* ./gradlew clean build && docker-compose up
+* ./gradlew clean build docker && docker-compose up

 or